nkrapivin/RussellReader/README.md

 - Medo42 - making GMKSplitter

-- Russell Kay - banning my YoYo account, and being a nice person in general.
+- Russell Kay - ~~banning my YoYo account~~, and being a nice person in general.

 (yes, the banner was made in Paint)